-Membership of the Safeguarding Best Practice Group will be made up of all Safeguarding Leads from every area of the Trust.
+Membership of the Safeguarding Best Practice Group will be made up of all Safeguarding Leads from every area of the Trust, the Strategic Lead for Safeguarding and representation from People Services and Learning and Development (is this when required?).
 Attendance to the meetings is mandatory, in the event that leads are unable to attend a representative from that department must be sent in their absence.
+For Care and Day Opportunities departments at least one Registered/Service Manager and/or Deputy Manager should be in attendance to the meetings to allow updates from the meetings to be fed back to all departments.
+For Housing, Enabling and Employment at least one member from each of these departments must also be in attendance.